 In recent years, Dominic has achieved considerable competition success, including winning the RNCM Gold Medal Competition, 3rd Prize at the Concours International de Piano d'Epinal in France, the Foundazione Antonio Carlo Monzino prize at the Imola International Piano Awards, first prize in the Orpheus Musician of the Year Competition and prizes at the Brant International Piano Competition and Bromsgrove International Musicians' Competition.
-Recently, he was also the piano section winner of the Tunbridge Wells International Young Concert Artists Competition and the keyboard section winner of the 2017 Royal Over-Seas League Arts Competition.
+Recently, he was also the keyboard section winner of both the Tunbridge Wells International Young Concert Artists Competition and the 2017 Royal Over-Seas League Arts Competition.

-Dominic is also a keen chamber music pianist and accompanist, and his work in this field has won him numerous prizes, including the Elsie Thurston Prize, the Dewhurst Torevell Chamber Music award, and the accompaniment awards for the Paganini Prize and Norman George Violin Scholarship at the RNCM (with Violinist Tom Mathias).
+Dominic is also a keen chamber music pianist and accompanist, and his work in this field has won him numerous prizes, including the Elsie Thurston Prize, Paganini prize and the Norman George Violin Scholarship at RNCM (with Violinist Tom Mathias).
 He also enjoys playing Jazz, and has appeared regularly with the RNCM Big Band, with whom he has broadcast on BBC Radio 3.

-September 2017 will see Dominic commence studies at the Guildhall School of Music and Drama in London with tutors Charles Owen and Noriko Ogawa.
-He is generously supported by Help Musicians UK and a Guildhall School Scholarship.
+Dominic is now continuing his studies at the Guildhall School of Music and Drama in London with tutors Charles Owen and Noriko Ogawa.
+He is generously supported by Help Musicians UK and the South Square Trust.